-If your fridge’s ice maker or refrigerator is not level, the ejector might not function correctly.
+The ejector might not function correctly if your fridge’s ice maker or refrigerator is not level.

 If your fridge is not level, you can move it to an even surface or use shims to make it more level.
 If your fridge is level, check and see if your ice maker is on even mounts.
 If it is not, unscrew the mounts and reposition the ice maker.

 11. Ice Maker Won’t Stop Making Ice

 Another common ice maker problem is when it won’t stop making ice.
 There can be several reasons for this issue, but one of the most common causes is the control arm being stuck in the up position.

 The control arm is a crucial component that signals the ice maker to stop producing ice once the bin is full.
 If it gets stuck or jammed, the ice maker will continue to make ice.

 Resolving this problem is often as simple as gently adjusting or freeing the control arm.